 For standalone installations of Sophos Endpoint Security and Control you will need to manually add the following folder exclusions:

 For further information on how to do this, take a look at the Sophos Endpoint Security and Control Help.

 Adding these exclusions will prevent the issue occurring on any computers where the Windows update is applied prior to receiving the fix versions referenced below.

 To confirm your standalone computer has received the fix:

-If you have performed the update and have rebooted, triggering the issue then the below recovery steps are available:
+If you have performed the update and have rebooted, triggering the issue then, the below recovery steps are available:

 Note.
 This script will cause your machine to reboot.

-The following reference the affected Windows updates:
+The following are the affected Windows updates:

 Every comment submitted here is read (by a human) but we do not reply to specific technical questions.
 For technical support post a question to the community.
 Or click here for new feature/product improvements.
 Alternatively for paid/licensed products open a support ticket.